MC1188234 – (Updated) Microsoft 365 Copilot: Manage and deploy user-level connectors in Microsoft 365 admin center

 Increased Support Tickets

-The introduction of new features without adequate preparation may lead to a surge in support requests from users facing issues with the new connectors, overwhelming helpdesk resources.
+The introduction of new connectors without preparation may lead to a surge in support requests from users facing issues or confusion regarding the new features.

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=501585